 We entered at Autorita Di Ambito Ato Toscana Centro, on Viale Giuseppe Poggi.
 It only takes a few minutes to walk through the gardens.
 Once you are finished, there is a path that leads up the hillside to Piazzale Michelangelo.

-Piazzale Michelangelo is one of the best viewpoints of Florence.
-It’s a beautiful spot all day and one of the best places in Florence to watch the sunset.
+It’s a beautiful spot all day and our favorite place in Florence to watch the sunset.
 Here is the view during the day:

 And here is the view at sunset: